 Course Updates

-Training Handbook Set A Module 1 – General update
+Training Handbook Set A Module 1 General Update

 Pharmacy First launched across England on the 31st of January.
 Speak to your supervisor about how this applies to your pharmacy and how pharmacists carry out face-to-face consultations with patients and supply treatment, including some prescription-only medicines, for certain conditions: impetigo, sore throat, earache, sinusitis, shingles, infected insect bites and uncomplicated UTIs in women.
 As you go through the training handbooks, think about when Pharmacy First might be appropriate and discuss with your supervisor.